-Diogo Pinheiro is Assistant Professor of sociology at the University of North Georgia.
-He received his Ph.D. in sociology from Emory University, and was a Post Doctoral fellowon the NETWISE project at Georgia Tech.
+Diogo Pinheiro is Associate Professor of sociology at the University of North Georgia.
+He received his Ph.D. in sociology from Emory University, and was a Post Doctoral fellow on the NETWISE project at Georgia Tech.
 His teaching and research focuses on economic and cultural factors that influence inequality, especially with regard to education and scientific careers.

 Nicolas Robinson-Garcia (Former Postdoc)

 Nicolas Robinson-Garcia is a researcher in the field of bibliometrics and research evaluation.
-He currently enjoys a Marie Sklodowska-Curie grant within the LEaDing Fellows Programme at Delft Institute of Applied Mathematics, TU Delft (Netherlands).
-He previously worked at the School of Public Policy at Georgia Institute of Technology and at INGENIO (CSIC-UPV) in Spain.
+He is Ramón y Cajal fellow at the Information and Communication Studies department, University of Granada.
+Prior to this appointment, he held a Marie Sklodowska-Curie grant within the LEaDing Fellows Programme at Delft Institute of Applied Mathematics, TU Delft (Netherlands).
+He was postdoc on a NETWISE-related project, and also held an appointment at INGENIO (CSIC-UPV) in Spain.
 He holds a PhD on Social Sciences at the University of Granada.
 He is member of the Steering Committee of the European Summer School for Scientometrics.
 He has published over 40 articles and book chapters in the field of bibliometrics and research evaluation, including in elite journals like Nature, Science or Plos One.
 He is Associate Editor of the journal Frontiers in Research Metrics and Analytics in the ‘Research Assessment’ section.

 Former Team Graduate Students